 give up their pooch.
 Pet owners can improve water quality simply by

 picking up after their pets and throwing the waste away in the trash!

 About Our Mascot

-We are sad to report that we just heard, on May 16, 2016, that Hans, the Bernese Mountain Dog (Berner Sennenhund or "Berner"), mascot for the Canines for Clean Water program, crossed the Rainbow Bridge just over a year ago, from cancer.
+We are sad to report that Hans, the Bernese Mountain Dog (Berner Sennenhund or "Berner"), mascot for the Canines for Clean Water program, crossed the Rainbow Bridge on May 16, 2016, as a result of cancer.
 Hans was the sweetest, gentlest giant you could ever hope to meet!
 Everyone loved it when he tagged along with his master during visits to the courthouse campus!
 A big charmer, Hans impressed everyone with his big grin and warm heart.
 He was a total love sponge!
 We extend heart-felt condolences to his humans Dwight and Kathleen Hume!